 In this tutorial, we will explore LiDAR point cloud data using the free, online Plas.io viewer .

-- How to visualize lidar point clouding using a free online data viewer
+- visualize lidar point clouding using the free online data viewer plas.io

-- About some of the attributes associated with discrete return lidar points including intensity, classification and RGB values.
+- describe some of the attributes associated with discrete return lidar points, including intensity, classification and RGB values.

-- About the .las and .laz lidar file formats (standard lidar point cloud formats).
+- explain the use of and difference between the .las and .laz lidar file formats (standard lidar point cloud formats).

-- Access to the internet so you can the plas.io website.
+- Access to the internet so you can access the plas.io website.